What is vibriosis?

 Who gets vibriosis?

-Any person can get vibriosis, but it is more common among individuals with weakened immune systems.
-Persons with conditions that damage the liver (e.g., hepatitis, liver disease, excessive alcohol use, drug use) are more likely to experience severe illness.
+Anyone can become infected with Vibrio, but it is more common among individuals with weakened immune systems.
+People with conditions that damage the liver (e.g., hepatitis, liver disease, excessive alcohol use, drug use) are more likely to experience severe illness.

-People can get infected through eating raw or undercooked seafood, especially shellfish (including oysters, mussels, and clams).
+Vibriosis cannot be passed from one person to another.
+Most people become infected through eating raw or undercooked seafood, especially shellfish (including oysters, mussels, and clams).
 Infection can also occur when the Vibrio bacteria enter the body through a break in the skin while a person is in salt or brackish water or while handling raw fish or shellfish caught from these waters.
 Certain Vibrio species can also cause ear infections when salt or brackish water enters a person’s ear.
-Vibriosis cannot be passed from person to person.

 What are the symptoms of vibriosis?

 Vibrio bacteria can cause three types of infection: gastrointestinal, wound, and blood.
-Gastrointestinal illness happens when someone gets infected by eating raw or undercooked seafood, and the symptoms include watery diarrhea, abdominal cramps, nausea, vomiting, and/or fever.
-Wound infections happen when Vibrio bacteria enter openings in the skin and cause skin breakdown and sores that become painful, red, and/or swollen.
-Among persons with weakened immune systems, the bacteria can enter the blood and cause severe life-threatening illness with fever and chills, decreased blood pressure, and/or blistering skin lesions.
-Studies have shown that people with kidney disease, iron disorders, or diabetes are 80 times more likely to develop V. vulnificus blood infections than healthy people.
+Symptoms of gastrointestinal vibriosis include watery diarrhea, abdominal cramps, nausea, vomiting, and/or fever.
+Symptoms of wound infections are sores that become painful, red, and swollen.
+Among people with weakened immune systems, the bacteria can enter the blood and cause severe life-threatening illness with fever and chills, decreased blood pressure, or blistering skin lesions.
+Studies have shown that people with liver or kidney disease, iron disorders, or diabetes are 80 times as likely to develop V. vulnificus blood infections compared to healthy people.
+Some species of Vibrio, such as V. vulnificus, can cause particularly severe and even life-threatening infections.
+Many people with V. vulnificus infections require intensive care or limb amputations, and about a quarter of people with this infection die.

 How soon after exposure do symptoms appear?

 The time between exposure and onset of symptoms varies with infection type (e.g., gastrointestinal, wound, blood) and Vibrio species.
-Symptoms of gastrointestinal infection with most Vibrio species can appear anywhere from 4 to 96 hours after eating raw or undercooked seafood, but usually appear within 12 to 24 hours after exposure.
-The Food and Drug Administration Bad Bug Book states symptoms of wound infection with V. vulnificus may appear as few as four hours after exposure, and symptoms of blood infection usually appear within four days of exposure.
+Symptoms of gastrointestinal infection with most Vibrio species can appear anywhere from 4–96 hours after eating raw or undercooked seafood, but usually appear within 12–24 hours after exposure.
+Symptoms of wound infection might appear as few as four hours after exposure, and symptoms of blood infection usually appear within four days of exposure.

 How is vibriosis diagnosed?